 - Read a book.
 In addition to enjoying a good story or learning about something new, reading helps keep your mind sharp as you age.

 - Meditate.
 Don’t skip this one!
 Research shows that meditation can reduce stress and offer health benefits.
 Give it a try for just 10 days – you’ll love it.
-My favorite FREE smartphone apps are Headspace and Simple Habit.
+(To learn more, read my post about how to start meditating.)

 - Do yoga.
 If time is limited, choose just 3 poses.
 Don’t know any yoga poses?
-Watch this video.
+You may also enjoy reading Why You Should Give Yoga a Good Try that includes a link to the best yoga channel on YouTube.

 - Go for a walk.
 I love this one.
 (Read my post, The Joys of Walking.)